johan162/bayescalc/README.md

 Query:
 ```

-The input data can either be specified interactively (which is tedious) or read from a file that can either have the format of a joint probability table (possible sparse) or as a number of conditional probability tables which specifies a Bayesian network.
-The Bayesian network format is often the simplest way to specify larger networks
+The input data can either be specified interactively (which is a bit tedious) or read from a file that can either have the format of a joint probability table (possibly sparse) or as a number of conditional probability tables which specifies a Bayesian network.
+The Bayesian network format is often the simplest way to specify the system
-as it allows the sanme data to be specified in a more conscise format.
+as it allows the same information to be specified in a more conscise format.
 The precise format is described in later sections in this document.
 Internally both input methods will establish a complete joint distribution table of size 2^N where N is the number of variables.
+In terms of performance the system can easily work with networks up to 20 variables on a 8GB RAM computer.

 The scipt provides both public APIs as well as a CLI interface for interactive experiments.

-Some quick examples to give a sense of what can be calculated (this is not an exhaustive list)
+Some quick examples will give a sense of what can be calculated (this is not an exhaustive list)

 1. `P(A)` — Marginal probability that variable `A` equals 1.
 2. `P(~A)` or `P(Not(A))` — Marginal probability that `A` equals 0 (negation supported with `~`).